-Experienced representation for oil field injury workers in Oklahoma
+Experienced representation for oil field workers injured in accidents in Oklahoma

 The oil fields of Tulsa and Oklahoma help provide energy to the world.
 In 2019, Oklahoma was the fourth-leading crude oil producer in the country accounting for nearly 9% of the nation’s marketed production of natural gas.